10 – Mary Ann With That Shaky Hand – The Who

 # 6 – Home In My Hand – Foghat

 “Home in My Hand” is a track from Energized, Foghat’s third studio album, released in January 1974.
-The album captures Foghat’s signature fusion of blues-rock energy with rock ‘n’ roll swagger, a sound that resonated deeply with their audience and contributed to the album’s gold certification and notable peak at number thirty-four on the Billboard 200.
-With Energized, the band, fronted by Dave Peverett and driven by Rod Price’s electric slide guitar, crystallized their rough, high-energy style, a sound that secured Foghat’s place among the quintessential blues-influenced rock acts of the 1970s.
+The album captures Foghat’s signature fusion of blues-rock energy with rock ‘n’ roll swagger.
+This sound resonated deeply with their audience and contributed to the album’s gold certification and notable peak at number thirty-four on the Billboard 200.
+With Energized, the band, fronted by Dave Peverett and driven by Rod Price’s electric slide guitar, crystallized their rough, high-energy style.
+This sound secured Foghat’s place among the quintessential blues-influenced rock acts of the 1970s.

 Read More: Roger Earl of Foghat: The ClassicRockHistory.com Interview